fraterrisus/walkthroughs/dragon-wars/index.md

 - Lifting the stone covering the stairs down to the Tars Underground (1d**40** vs Strength)
 - Wrestling Enkidu (1d8 + 15 vs Strength)

-In these cases, the game rolls a die and compares it to your attribute; if the roll is *lower*, you succeed.
+In these cases, the game rolls a random number and compares it to your attribute; if the roll is *lower*, you succeed.
 In principle, this means that having a higher attribute value is useful for its own sake, but in practice there's rarely any real penalty for failure.
+Just try it a couple of times until it works.

 **Lock picking:** There are two types of lockpick checks.
 Locked **doors** are pass/fail; if you have enough ranks you unlock the door, and if you don't, you can't.
 There are some level 3 locks you'll want to be able to open, and a few level 4 locks as well but you can go around those.

 Locked **chests** work differently: if your skill is higher than the difficulty rating, you open it immediately.
-If it's equal, you have a 95% chance of opening the lock, and if it's lower, that goes down to 90%, 85%, 80%, 75%, 70%, 60%, and 50% if your skill is 7 or more ranks lower.
-However, in practice, the worst chest in the game has difficulty 5, so even *Lockpick 1* has a 75% chance of opening it.
+If it's equal you have a 95% chance of opening the lock, and if it's lower that goes down to 90%, 85%, 80%, 75%, 70%, 60%, and 50% if your skill is 7 or more ranks lower.
+In practice, the hardest chest in the game has difficulty 5 so even *Lockpick 1* has a 75% chance of opening it, and again, there's no real penalty for failure.

 ### Dealing With Loot

-The first thing you need to know about *Dragon Wars* is that there is no random loot.
+The first thing you need to know about *Dragon Wars* is that there is no random loot (with the exception of the gold that you pick up off some Guards).
 The location of every object that you can pick up is pre-programmed and never changes.
-Combats do not drop random objects (although Guards are likely to drop a few coins).
+Combats do not drop random objects.
 I admit this reduces the replayability of the game a bit, but it also makes writing a walkthrough *much* easier.

 Like many CRPGs of the era, the game's economy is kind of broken.
 Money is basically never an issue.
 Sure, you start in Purgatory as a bunch of penniless paupers, but who cares?
 The Arena will give you everything you need to get started.
 From then on you should have no problems keeping yourself well-funded.
 I ended the game with almost $60,000.
 Inventory management becomes a huge headache if you try to keep and sell everything.
 If you find yourself with more than $10,000 in cash, you should feel free to start dropping stuff instead of hanging onto it to sell.

 You also have the option of not picking up things in the first place.
 When presented with a chest, if you leave some things behind, they are likely to stay there and you can come back for them later (at least until you leave the map).
 Don't worry about accidentally "leaving" a chest in order to shuffle your inventory around; just hit ESC once or twice and the chest should come back.
 There are a few exceptions to this rule, which I've tried to note when I found them.

 The game generally does a nice job at providing equipment upgrades at the right time, instead of forcing you to buy them.
-You'll farm enough gold to buy your first round of equipment in Purgatory, but it's optional.
-From then you may not buy another piece of armor or weaponry until Freeport, which is almost 2/3 of the way through the game.
+I'll have you farm enough gold to buy your first round of equipment in Purgatory, but that's optional.
+From then you may not buy another piece of armor or weaponry until Freeport, which is almost two-thirds of the way through the game.

 When you do go to sell stuff, you can largely sell anything anywhere for half of its purchase price.
-The most useful places to sell things are the Purgatory Black Market, the Lansk Undercity shops, the Byzanople Siege Camp Black Market, and the Mud Toad souvenir shop.
+The most useful places to sell things are the Purgatory Black Market, the Byzanople Siege Camp Black Market, and the Mud Toad souvenir shop.
 Several items have no purpose beyond their resale value; when in doubt, see the list of [Unique Items](things-and-stuff#unique-items).
 Keep in mind that selling something is similar to discarding it – once it leaves your inventory, it's gone.
 You can't buy unique items back from the shop you sold them to.

-All of the hint guides basically tell you to horde Dragon Stones as if they're the most precious resource on Oceana.
+All of the other hint guides I've seen basically tell you to horde Dragon Stones as if they're the most precious resource on Oceana.
 I find this advice *ridiculous,* but that may be because I put so many points into *Bandage* that I'm not as reliant on magical healing.
 Because there are several spots where you can regenerate Power without using a Dragon Stone, I really only need them for deep dungeon dives.
 Also, you'll find Dragon Stones all over the place, and even if you don't, most of the good shops have them for sale and money will never really be an issue.
 So use a Stone whenever you want and don't worry about stuffing your mages' inventory full of them.
 Make sure you always have a handful, and if you can't remember where the last stash was, buy a few more.

 ### Weird Stuff